The CSU System

 |Amount||Average Cost per FTES||Percentage|

-Represents state GF appropriation in the Budget Act of 2015/16; GF is divisible by resident students only (356,450 FTES)
+Represents state GF appropriation in the Budget Act of 2019/20; GF is divisible by resident students only (364,131 FTES).

-Represents CSU Operating Fund, Tuition Fee and other fees revenue amounts (net of tuition fee discounts) submitted in campus August 2015/16 final budgets.
-Revenues are divisible by resident and nonresident students (375,080 FTES).
+Represents CSU Operating Fund, gross tuition and other fees revenue amounts submitted in campus August 2019/200 final budgets.
+Revenues are divisible by resident and nonresident students (388,547 FTES).

-The average CSU 2015/16 academic year, resident, undergraduate student basic tuition fee and other mandatory fees required to apply to, enroll in, or attend the University is $6,815 ($5,472 tuition fee plus $1,343 average campus-based fees).
+The average CSU 2019/20 academic year, resident, undergraduate student basic tuition and other mandatory fees required to apply to, enroll in, or attend the university is $7,337 ($5,742 tuition fee plus $1,595 average campus-based fees).
 However, the costs paid by individual students will vary depending on campus, program, and whether a student is part-time, full-time, resident, or nonresident.

 Procedure for the Establishment or Abolishment of Campus-Based Mandatory Fees

-The law governing the California State University provides that specific campus fees defined as mandatory, such as a student body association fee and a student body center fee, may be established.
-A student body association fee must be established upon a favorable vote of two-thirds of the students voting in an election held for this purpose (Education Code, Section 89300).
-The campus President may adjust the student body association fee only after the fee adjustment has been approved by a majority of students voting in a referendum established for that purpose.
-The required fee shall be subject to referendum at any time upon the presentation of a petition to the campus President containing the signatures of 10 percent of the regularly enrolled students at the University.
-Student body association fees support a variety of cultural and recreational programs, childcare centers, and special student support programs.
-A student body center fee may be established only after a fee referendum is held which approves by a two-thirds favorable vote the establishment of the fee (Education Code, Section 89304).
-Once bonds are issued, authority to set and adjust student body center fees is governed by provisions of the State University Revenue Bond Act of 1947, including, but not limited to, Education Code sections 90012, 90027, and 90068.
+The law governing the California State University provides that specific campus fees defined as mandatory, such as a student association fee and a student center fee, may be established.
+A student association fee must be established upon a favorable vote of two-thirds of the students voting in an election held for this purpose (Education Code, Section 89300).
+The campus president may adjust the student association fee only after the fee adjustment has been approved by a majority of students voting in a referendum established for that purpose.
+The required fee shall be subject to referendum at any time upon the presentation of a petition to the campus president containing the signatures of 10 percent of the regularly enrolled students at the university.
+Student association fees support a variety of cultural and recreational programs, childcare centers, and special student support programs.
+A student center fee may be established only after a fee referendum is held which approves by a two-thirds favorable vote the establishment of the fee (Education Code, Section 89304).
+Once bonds are issued, authority to set and adjust student center fees is governed by provisions of the State University Revenue Bond Act of 1947, including, but not limited to, Education Code sections 90012, 90027, and 90068.

 For more information or questions, please contact the Budget Office in the CSU Chancellor’s Office at (562) 951-4560.

-Developing intercultural communication skills and international understanding among its students is a vital mission of The California State University.
-Since its inception in 1963, the CSU International Programs has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad for a full academic year.
+Developing intercultural communication skills and international understanding among its students is a vital mission of the California State University (CSU).
+Since its inception in 1963, the CSU International Programs (CSU IP) has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad for a full academic year.
 More than 20,000 CSU students have taken advantage of this unique study option.

-International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time study at a host university or special study center abroad.
-The International Programs serves the needs of students in over 100 designated academic majors.
-Affiliated with more than 50 recognized universities and institutions of higher education in 18 countries, the International Programs also offers a wide selection of study abroad destinations and learning environments.
+International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time study at a host university or study center abroad.
+CSU IP serves the needs of students in more than 100 designated academic majors.
+Affiliated with more than 50 recognized universities and institutions of higher education in 18 countries, CSU IP also offers a wide selection of study abroad destinations and learning environments.

-- Australia - Griffith University, Macquarie University, Queensland University of Technology, University of Queensland, Western Sydney University, Victoria University
+- Australia - Griffith University, Macquarie University, Queensland University of Technology, University of Queensland, Western Sydney University

 - Canada - Concordia University